-- 1. the School Feeding Programme since 1939. - 2. the National Food Industry Task Force (NFITF) established by the MOHW in 2016 to develop and implement strategies to improve the nutritional status of Jamaicans and reduce the economic burden of NCDs.
-The formation of the Task Force supports the Ministry of Health and Wellness' National Strategic and Action Plan for the Prevention and Control of Non-Communicable Diseases (NCDs) 2013-2018, which was developed in response to the high mortality rates linked to NCDs in Jamaica, and the growing socio-economic burdens of treating a rapidly growing unhealthy population. - 3.
-Jamaica Moves in Schools, a collaborative effort between Ministry of Education and Youth and the Ministry of Health and Wellness is the latest initiative that focuses on physical activity, healthy eating and age appropriate health checks. - 4. the Food and Agriculture Organisation of the United Nations (FAO) with the permission of the MoEY piloted the Sustainable School Gardening Project in selected schools, designed to strengthen the link between the School Feeding Programme and the Agricultural Sector, especially farmers in the school community.
+- 1. The School Feeding Programme since 1939. - 2.
+The National Food and Nutrition Policy (Ministry of Agriculture). - 3.
+The National Food Industry Task Force (NFITF) established by the MoHW in 2016 to develop and implement strategies to improve the nutritional status of Jamaicans and reduce the economic burden of NCDs.
+The formation of the Task Force supports the Ministry of Health and Wellness' National Strategic and Action Plan for the Prevention and Control of Non-Communicable Diseases (NCDs) 2013-2018, which was developed in response to the high mortality rates linked to NCDs in Jamaica, and the growing socio-economic burdens of treating a rapidly growing unhealthy population.
+Jamaica Moves in Schools, a collaborative effort between Ministry of Education and Youth and the Ministry of Health and Wellness is the latest initiative that focuses on physical activity, healthy eating and age appropriate health checks.